openshift/installer/README.md

 **Yarn (optional)**

 The [Yarn](https://yarnpkg.com) JavaScript package manager is required for building the frontend code.
-On OS X, install via Homebrew: `brew install yarn`.
+On OS X, install using Homebrew: `brew install yarn`.

 #### Common Usage